amiralles/json_cfg_mgr/README.md

 (\* And, with a bit of extra work, it could also be used to swap environments/configurations at runtime.
 Admittedly, this is a dangerous thing to do, but it's also applicable in particular cases).

 As far as I can tell, there is only one caveat to this approach, and is assembly bindings redirects.
-If you can live without 'em, give it a try to json files.
-If you cannot and know how to implement that feature without using an App.config file, let me know it the comments.
+If you can live without 'em, give json files a try.
+If you cannot and know how to implement that feature without using an App.config file, just let me know.
 Or even better, send me a pull request!

 ###How to build

-Just go to the **~/src** directory and run **msbuild** or **xbuild**.
+Just go to the **~/src** directory and run **xbuild** or **msbuild**.

 ###How to run the tests

-Go to the **~/tool** directory and run **bash test.sh Debug** or **test.bat Debug** if you are running on Windows.
+Go to the **~/tool** directory and run **bash test.sh Debug** or if you are running on Windows **test.bat Debug**.
 (\* if you build in *Release* mode replace *Debug* with *Release* when running the tests)

 If you wanna know a little more about the testing framework I'm using in this project, visit